dojo/docs/dojox/widget/Roller.rst

 The Roller instance responds to several simple methods being called. ``.stop()`` will stop the animation in place, and ``.start()`` will start or resume the Roller.
 The configuration parameter ``autoStart`` (which defaults to 'true') causes ``.start()`` to be called upon instantiation.

+The default behavior to locate items in a declarative list is to locate first-children LI items.
+This can be changed by modifying the ``itemSelector`` attribute, which defaults to ``"> li"``.

 Roller from dojo.data
 ---------------------